Corey Dickerson Player Props: Nationals vs. Rockies

 Corey Dickerson At The Plate

-- Dickerson is batting .248 with six doubles, two home runs and six walks.
+- Dickerson is hitting .252 with six doubles, two home runs and six walks.

-- In 59.5% of his games this season (25 of 42), Dickerson has picked up at least one hit, and in six of those games (14.3%) he recorded more than one.
+- Dickerson is batting .313 during his last outings and is riding a four-game hitting streak.

-- He has homered in two of 42 games played this year, and in 1.5% of his plate appearances.
+- Dickerson has picked up a hit in 60.5% of his 43 games this year, with multiple hits in 14.0% of those games.

+- In 43 games played this year, he has homered in only two of them.

-- In 12 games this season (28.6%), Dickerson has picked up an RBI, and in four of those games (9.5%) he had more than one.
-He has also driven home three or more of his team's runs in one contest.
+- In 27.9% of his games this year, Dickerson has had at least one RBI.
+He's picked up more than one in 9.3% and driven in three or more of his team's runs in one contest.

-- In seven of 42 games this year, he has scored, including multiple runs once.
+- He has scored at least one run seven times this season (16.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.